LunguGeorgeProgramator/simple-exercises/README.md

    findSumOfTwoNumbers.php -> is a simple loop script that find 2 numbers in a array/list of numbers, the condition is that the sum of the two to be 9.

-   this algorims finds 2 numbers that have sum equal to 9 from a array of numbers
+   This algorims finds 2 numbers that have sum equal to 9 from a array of numbers

     C:\wamp64\www\simple-exercises\findSumOfTwoNumbers.php:5:
     array (size=6)
       0 => int 4